damianham/jooxe_webapp/README.md

 You may want to define user defined types and foreign key constraints on fields in a table.
 You may want to define comments for each field in the table and a comment for the table itself.
 Databases can outlive applications.
 The application can change over time but the data is consistent.
-For these and many reasons it makes sense to
+For these and many reasons it makes sense to use the full power of your database engine.
+Start with your database and build the application around it - not the other way round.

 The rake task to build the schema will work out the relationships between models based on the